im95able/Rea/README.md

 ### variation 4 : regulated_slot_map
 If you need both the ability to set an empty value and to keep a version count, use regulated_slot_map.
-It's template second template is functor which returns an empty value, and its third is an IntegralType to be used for versioning.
+Its second template argument is a functor which returns an empty value, and its third is an IntegralType to be used for versioning.
 They are defaulted same as controlled_slot_map and versiond_slot_map.

 ```cpp
 rea::versioned_slot_map<T,                      // value_type